I've been a professional writer and editor since 2001, starting in women's and teen magazines and moving into the third sector in 2008.

 What I offer

-To give you an idea though, I work mainly with non-profit, community interest and international development clients, often to
+To give you an idea of what I’ve done before, I work mainly with non-profit, community interest and international development clients, often to

-• create or refresh messaging or develop tone of voice
+create or refresh messaging or develop brand tone of voice

-I’ve also written about wedding venues, banking apps and aviation software though, so if your thing isn’t on that list, let me know.
+But I’ve also written about wedding venues, banking apps and aviation software, so if your thing isn’t on that list, do get in touch anyway.

 My backstory…